GiorgiMakharadze/programming-books-shop-react-mui/README.md

 ## How To Install and Run

-Download files and in terminal write npm install and then npm start.
+Download files and in terminal write npm install and then npm start .